For some hunters, first light isn’t always the best option

 I was reasonably sure he would not turn broadside, and the best I could hope for was a neck shot.
 As soon as he presented a clean neck shot at about 160 yards, I squeezed the trigger, and he went down.
 I climbed out of the stand, cautiously made my way to the deer to make sure he was not alive and was pleased with my decision to take him.

 He was a gnarly mature deer with a distinctive drop tine.
-He was estimated to be a four and a half to five-year-old deer and would not likely grow any bigger.
-The rut is just getting serious, and I am eager to get back in the woods and probably will be hunting my favorite time of the day.
+He was estimated to be a 4- to 5-year-old deer and would not likely grow any bigger.
+The rut is about to get serious, and I am eager to get back in the woods and probably will be hunting my favorite time of the day.
 I am so excited that my hubby will finally be joining in on a hunt in a ground blind.
 No ladder needed!